Labor in Late Capitalism [ONLINE]

 SCHOLARSHIPS

 Through our fundraising efforts, we are able to offer three full scholarships per class.
 The full-scholarship tier is a nonrefundable offering.
 Each student may only take one full-scholarship class at a time.
 Because our scholarship funding is limited, if a student selects multiple overlapping classes at the full-scholarship level, they will be disenrolled from all classes.
-Scholarships are not available for asynchronous enrollment.

 All sliding-scale and scholarship needs are self-assessed, and we will never request or require proof of need.